zeus-health/ctw-component-library/.changeset/silent-squids-divide.md

 "@zus-health/ctw-component-library": patch
 ---

-Adds an error display to the conditions table if there is no patientID corresponding in Zus Health.
+Adds an error display to the conditions table if patient could not be found.